-• Students enrolled in one or more VCE Vocational Major Unit 3-4 sequence or Senior VCAL studies but who are not enrolled in any VCE or scored VCE VET Unit 3-4 sequences
+Students enrolled in one or more VCE Vocational Major Unit 3-4 sequence and are not enrolled in any VCE or scored VCE VET Unit 3-4 sequences

 If a student has already met the standards in a previous year and they are enrolled in VCE Vocational Major but not in any VCE or scored VCE VET Unit 3-4 sequences, they will not be expected to sit Section A. However, they may opt to do so if they wish.